First-order optimal codes for an adversarial nanopore channel: Introduction

-In this work, under the same assumption as in \cite{xie2025two}, we study bounds and constructions for codes that can correct a constant number of deletions.
+Motivated by the fact that basecallers are often used to infer a sequence of $\ell$-mers from the output of practical nanopore sequencers, we model the noisy channel output as a sequence of erroneous $\ell$-mers and study bounds and constructions for codes that can correct a constant number of $\ell$-mer edits, allowing insertions, deletions, and substitutions of $\ell$-mers.
 We note that modeling the noisy channel output as a sequence of $\ell$-mers yields a model that resembles the $\ell$-symbol read channel \cite{cassuto2011codes,yaakobi2016constructions,chee2021locally}.
 However, the reads in the $\ell$-symbol read channel are taken cyclically.
 That is, after reading the last $\ell$ symbols of the input, the channel continues with the size-$\ell$ window that wraps around the end of the string, ending with the window consisting of the last symbols followed by the first $\ell-1$ symbols.
 In \cite{chee2021locally}, Chee \etal introduced locally-constrained de Bruijn codes for correcting synchronization errors in $\ell$-symbol read channels.
 For the case of $\ell=2$, codes correcting deletion and substitution errors were studied in \cite{chee2020codes}.